haroldcampbell/MondayJS/README.md

 ```

-## External Framework Dependencies
+#### External Framework Dependencies

 MondayJS has no dependencies on any other frameworks!
-It's beautifully simple, and still very much an experimental work in progress.
+It's beautifully simple,
+and still very much **an experimental work in progress**.

-## Work Ahead
+#### Work Ahead

 - simple data-binding
 - testing using meta-functions
 - routing
 - modules
+- templates??? not sure yet.

 # Feedback and Contribution